chuckhays/madebychuck/_posts/2007-06-14-wooden-gear-clock.md

 The face piece was made by routing grooves into a piece of black walnut, installing the maple strips, and sanding them flush.
 The circle was then cut using a circle jig and a router, 2 cuts were made to form the inside and outside surfaces.

 The assembly and fitting of all of the gears, bearings, shafts, motor, was tricky to say the least.
-Fortunately it all came together without any major mistakes.a
+Fortunately it all came together without any major mistakes.